 The good news is that it’s not permanent.
 It means you may need to take time to heal first.

-If you’re wondering if you are ready or not to date, here are 7 signals that show you are not quite ready now.
+If you’re wondering if you are ready or not to date, here are 7 signs you’re not ready to date:

 If the pain from breaking up with your ex is still fresh and raw, then perhaps you haven’t healed from your past relationship.